Where to find the best sweet and sour pork in Hong Kong

 8 /9

-Don’t visit Juxing Home expecting anything plush or fancy, this Michelin-recommended spot is anything but.
+Don’t visit Juxing Home expecting anything plush or fancy as this Michelin-recommended spot is anything but that.
 It’s loved for its unpretentious dining experience, and even more so for its plates of authentic Cantonese fare fragrant with “wok hei” (“wok” flavour).
 Amongst many top favourites is the sweet and sour pork, a gleaming, glistening order of deep-fried pork ribs doused in a homemade, sweet and tangy hawthorn sauce and served with fresh pineapples and green peppers.

 Image credit: 聚興家Juxing-Home/Facebook